hunter-darling/MTH496/README.md

 # MTH496
-Implementation of some fundamental machine learning methodologies learned during my MTH 496 capstone course at MSU, as well as elsewhere.
+Implementation of some fundamental machine learning methodologies learned during my MTH 496 capstone course at MSU, taught by Dr. Duc Nguyen, as well as elsewhere.
+Capstone course is taught by Dr. Duc Nguyen and much of the code posted here is built from his own and created during lecture.

 2020-02-09: